toddbranch/ECE383/labs/lab4/index.md

 ## Required Functionality (PicoBlaze)

-- Demonstrate the ability to echo a character that is sent using UART (i.e., you recieve the character with `uart_rx` and sned back the same character through `uart_tx`).
+- Demonstrate the ability to echo a character that is sent using UART (i.e., you recieve the character with `uart_rx` and send back the same character through `uart_tx`).
 Do this using the provided Xilinx UART modules.  **DO THIS FIRST**
 - Demonstrate the ability to handle the `swt` command
 - Demonstrate the ability to handle the `led` command